On January 1, 2014, police received calls reporting that the callers saw sparks coming from a vehicle that was going along Slade Point Road.

-Mordey refused the police entrance into his home unless they would get a warrant and told the police to “go see Judge Risso” for the warrant.
-The police were able to enter the house where they found Mordey drinking milk from a 2 litre milk bottle which he continued to drink from even when the police tried to take the bottle from him.
-Mordey also refused to have breath test unless it was done in front of CCTV cameras.
+Mordey refused the police entry into his home unless they would get a warrant and told the police to “go see Judge Risso” for the warrant.
+The police were able to enter the house where they found Mordey drinking milk from a 2-litre milk bottle which he continued to drink from even when the police tried to take the bottle from him.
+Mordey also refused to have a breath test unless it was done in front of CCTV cameras.

 He would register a reading of 0.129.
 At the watch-house, when he was told by the police to not drink from the bathroom tap, he did just that.